Yue-Zhengyuan/Lectures/Conformal_Field_Theory/2-Operator_Formalism/3-OPE_General.md

 \end{aligned}
 $$

 and similarly for the anti-holomorphic part.
-But we can write the LHS as integral around the point $w$ using Cauchy integral formula (acting on the coordinate change $\epsilon$ only:
+But we can write the LHS as integral around the point $w$ using Cauchy integral formula (acting on the coordinate change $\epsilon(z)$ only:

 $$
 \begin{aligned}